edwin3663/pcie-ltssm-clarity-companion/states/Configuration.Linkwidth.Start.md

 Next State: `Loopback`

 ### Case 4: Transition to Linkwidth.Accept
-If a lane first receives one or more TS1s with `Link` and `Lane` fields set to `PAD`, and then receives two consecutive TS1s with a **non-PAD Link number that matches one of the transmitted values**, and `Lane = PAD`.
+If a lane first receives one or more TS1s with `Link` and `Lane` fields set to `PAD`, and then receives two consecutive TS1s with a **non-PAD Link number that matches one of the transmitted values**, and the `Lane` field set to `PAD`.

 Next State: `Configuration.Linkwidth.Accept`